 Thanksgiving is an exciting day that combines family togetherness and delicious food.
 But one difficult aspect of Thanksgiving is that it can feel abstract.
 After all, what does gratitude look like practically?
-How should we “do” gratitude in our everyday lives—and on Thanksgiving?
+How can we show gratitude in our everyday lives—and on Thanksgiving?

 Everything that you have ultimately comes from God, and He deserves praise for the blessings that He has given you.
 Set aside time on Thanksgiving to simply thank Him for His blessings—whether that means writing them down, praying aloud to thank Him for them, or expressing your gratitude through singing.
 Consider reading some Psalms to put your mind in a state of gratitude.